Disponible en Anglais seulement

 - Leenen v.
 CBC, (2001) 54 O.R.
 (3d) 612 Co-counsel for CBC regarding defamation matter involving scope of defence of fair comment, findings of malice and quantum of damages.

 Christine is a member of McCarthy Tétrault’s National Pro Bono Committee.
 She leads the firm’s Unaccompanied Minors Project which provides minors with a McCarthy Tétrault lawyer to act as kind of legal guardian in immigration proceedings.
-She also co-chairs the firm’s United Way Centraide campaign and is an active member of the Advocates Society.
+She also co-chairs the firm’s United Way Centraide campaign and is the Co-Chair of the United Way’s Women United group.
+She is an active member of the Advocates Society.

 Christine obtained her LLB/BCL from McGill University in 2000.
 She was called to the Ontario bar in 2001.